We are dedicated to helping you find meaningful on-campus jobs, and provide you with tools to maximize the value of your employment experience.

-Before starting to work in any on-campus jobs, students must visit the Center for Career & Life Planning to complete the necessary new hire paperwork listed below.
+Before starting to work in any on-campus job, students must visit the Center for Career & Life Planning (CCLP) to complete the necessary new hire paperwork listed below.

 Note: U.S. resident students are required to complete their new hire forms only once during their college career.
 International students are required to update their tax information annually, and connect with CCLP regarding status, visa, and related updates.

 • Student Employment New Hire Paperwork Checklist & Cover Page

-• Student Employment Application - Please print your application, sign & date the last page.
+• Student Employment Application - You may also print your online application and sign & date the last page.

-• I-9 Form - Complete in person in the Center for Career & Life Planning.
-To complete this form you must present CCLP staff with original/unexpired documents: either one document from List A, or a combination of one document from list B and one document from List C from the List of Acceptable Work Documents.
+• I-9 Form - To be completed in person by visiting the Center for Career & Life Planning.
+To complete this form you must present CCLP staff with original/unexpired documents: either one document from List A, or a combination of one document from list B and one document from List C as presented in the List of Acceptable Work Documents.

-• Worker's Compensation Form - Read and complete the bottom portion.
+• Worker's Compensation Form - Read thoroughly, then sign and date the form.

-• Employee Pay Selection Form - Initial your preferred method of payment and sign.
+• Employee Pay Selection Form - Initial and enter your preferred method of payment, add account information, and sign.

 • Confidentiality Statement - Review FERPA FAQs, then sign form.

-Before starting to work in any on-campus jobs, international students must visit the Human Resources Office to begin their non-resident employment procedures.
-Please be aware that the onboarding process may be a bit lengthy at first, and preparing ahead is highly advised.
+Before starting to work in any on-campus job, international students must visit the Human Resources Office to begin their non-resident employment procedures.
+Please be aware that the onboarding process is lengthy, and preparing ahead is highly advised.
 Review and complete the steps highlighted in the NRA checklist.

-• Complete the non-resident employment procedure highlighted in the checklist above (including the FNI Form).
+- Complete the non-resident employment procedures highlighted in the checklist above (including the FNIF Form).